 To explain: in order to generate a clear picture, the reactions in time-resolved experiments need to be triggered in such a way that all molecules to be examined react at the same time.
 In fast experiments, less than one millisecond, this can really only be practically achieved with light.
 Yet by their nature, only very few biological macromolecules react to light.
 Pearson: “This challenge of reaction initiation has meant the majority of interesting molecular biological systems were almost impossible to study using fast time-resolved structural experiments.”
 HARBOR will pick up this challenge and develop the needed photochemical “tools”, as well as provide facilities to help researchers characterize their systems and determine the optimal experimental set-up to address their scientific question.

 With nearly 3,000 square meters of floor space, the new building offers accommodation for around 130 people.
-Some 120 scientists will carry out their research in working groups focused on Spectroscopy and Imaging, Structural Molecular Biology, Synthetic Organic Chemistry and Theory.
+Some 120 scientists will carry out their research in eight working groups focused on Spectroscopy and Imaging, Structural Molecular Biology, Synthetic Organic Chemistry and Theory.
 The following focal points have been defined:

 - The time-resolved study of biomolecular systems requires universally deployable triggers which can initiate biological processes at a defined point in time.
 One major goal of the research is therefore the development and application of non-system specific photocages.